sergei202/flappy-bird/README.md

 ## Demo
 https://sergei202.com/flappy-bird/

-You can also use the spacebar to try to beat the network!
+You can also use the space bar to try to beat the network!

 ## Run